-The development of the Project (subject to separate referrals) and the associated water pipeline (subject to this referral) will provide significant direct employment opportunities for construction and operational workforces, and long-term flow-on social and economic benefits to regional communities.
+The development of new mining operations such as the Action will provide significant direct employment opportunities for construction and operational workforces, and long-term flow-on social and economic benefits to regional communities.

 If the Action was not developed, the value that the coal resource would provide to State royalties and Commonwealth tax revenue would be foregone and contribution to Queensland's growing export industry would not be realised.
 Other benefits including employment opportunities and social and community benefits (e.g. community enhancement projects and the continuation of full-time mine workers and support staff) that would be generated through the construction and operation of the Action would also not be created.